Paypal Sent Letter To Dead Woman Saying Her Death Was In Breach Of Rules, Threatening To Take Legal Action

 — BBC News (UK) (@BBCNews) July 10, 2018

-While he had contacted the company to let them know so they could close out her account, providing them with everything they had asked for including her death certificate, her will, and his identification, he was shocked when a letter arrived addressed to her at their Bucklebury, West Berkshire residence.
+While he had contacted the company to let them know so they could close out her account, providing them with everything they had asked for including her death certificate, her will, and his identification, he was shocked when a letter arrived addressed to her at their Bucklebury, West Berkshire, residence.
 Adding insult to injury, it read, “Important: You should read this notice carefully.”

 “It said that Mrs Durdle owed the company about £3,200 and went on to say: ‘You are in breach of condition 15.4(c) of your agreement with PayPal Credit as we have received notice that you are deceased… this breach is not capable of remedy,'” reports BBC News.